Help map Crusader Bug in Tasmania

 Simon Fearn at the Queen Victoria Museum and Art Gallery in Launceston and the Entomology Team in Biosecurity Tasmania (Department of Primary Industries, Parks, Water and Environment) want to map the distribution of crusader bug.

 For further information or to report suspect crusader bug please contact us using one of the methods set out below.
-If you are reporting crusader bug sightings please include location and date and if possible attaching an image.
+If you are reporting crusader bug sightings please include location and date and if possible attach an image.

 Queen Victoria Museum